Computing Technology for Math Excellence Logo

 Authoring

 The final phase in the project model is authoring in which you put all the pieces together.
 The authoring process has at least three components: mastery of the programming tools, gathering and learning the content, and instructional design and development.
 "Middle and secondary student-authors' efforts might be divided into tool mastery and content presentation using greatly informed instructional design" (Abramson, 1995, p.
 10).
 During this phase, the team will focus on screen design, selection of color, consistent use of a metaphor, icons, and navigation features, all of which will impact the overall look and ease of use of the project.
 The team should "alpha" test the product and make revisions at each stage in the development and authoring process, before presenting a project as finished.
+Certainly, students should rehearse any text they might be using to produce video and cue cards might be needed.
 "Beta" testing or usability testing with learners who were not part of the development team will offer a fresh perspective on the product, point out problem areas, and provide recommendations for improvement, which the developers might not have observed.

 To add page numbers to slides (e.g., perhaps in the lower right corner), select to VIEW the SLIDE MASTER of your presentation.
 If you have customized your presentation, rather than using a pre-existing template, be sure slides are formatted consistently for a professional look, and that a viewer of your presentation will not get lost in your navigation structure.